refinedev/refine/README.md

 ## What is refine?
-**refine** is a React-based framework for rapid ✨ development of web applications.
+**refine** is a React-based framework for the rapid ✨ development of web applications.
 It eliminates the repetitive tasks demanded by **CRUD** operations and provides industry standard solutions for critical parts like **authentication**, **access control**, **routing**, **networking**, **state management** and **i18n**.

 **refine** is *headless by design* offering unlimited styling and customization options.